The Hill, St. Louis: Demographics and crime

 In 2020 The Hill's racial makeup was 90.4% White, 2.5% Black, 0.2% Native American, 1.1% Asian, 4.5% Two or More Races, and 1.2% Some Other Race.
 3.3% of the people were of Hispanic or Latino origin.
 On June 13, 2020, Black Lives Matter protests overtook the Hill as the neighborhood has struggled with racism and bigotry against African Americans.
 Reports surfaced that African-Americans were routinely being denied residency which has caused demonstrations and protests during the 2020 BLM riots.
 In 2020, total crime in the neighborhood has seen a 27.69% rise as the neighborhood has seen more vandalism, property crimes, rapes, and assaults.

 Native-born Italians in St. Louis

-As of 2022, there are approximately 2,000 native-born Italians residing throughout the St. Louis metropolitan region, with only a few living in The Hill neighborhood.
+As of 2025, there are approximately 2,000 native-born Italians residing throughout the St. Louis metropolitan region, with almost none living in The Hill neighborhood.
 The Italian Community of St. Louis, an organization which promotes the Italian language and culture, has several popular events which include Carnevale which occurs in February and Ferragosto which occurs in August.
 The St. Louis Italian Language Program has its home on the Hill at Gateway Science Academy on Fyler Avenue.
+St Louis' Italian sister city is Bologna.